Mental Health

 What we fund

-We support a wide range of evidence-based, trauma-informed interventions designed specifically to overcome and prevent the trauma of Adverse Childhood Experiences (ACEs).
-This programme works on several levels, supporting both children and young people affected by ACEs, as well as their parents, to help break the cycle of trauma across generations.
+We support of evidence-based, trauma-informed interventions designed to overcome and prevent the trauma of Adverse Childhood Experiences (ACEs).
+This programme works on several levels, supporting both children and young people affected by ACEs, as well as supporting parents to help break the cycle of trauma across generations.
 Our two key areas of support are:

 1) Support for children and young people

-Under this focus, we wish to partner with charities that deliver specialist trauma-informed, evidenced-based services solely focusing on supporting children and young people who have suffered one or more ACEs, such as:
+Under this focus, we wish to partner with charities that solely support children and young people who have suffered one or more ACEs, and they do so through evidence-based, trauma-informed therapies.

 - Childhood sexual abuse